Specifies the general settings for the profile.

 Landing Curve Definition Method

-Displays the name of the profile system command used to create the profile.
+Specifies the name of the profile system command used to create the profile.

 Specifies the specification for the object.
 This property is inherited from the parent system.